In developmental psychology, which of the following best describe... | Study Prep in Pearson+

-In developmental psychology, which of the following best describes a longitudinal study that will follow children over time?
+In developmental psychology, which of the following best describes a maturational crisis?

 A